Thesis structure options

 - The length of the publication process - the review process of some journals can be lengthy which could delay thesis submission.
 This is an important consideration given that you should be aiming to complete your PhD in three years (masters students should be aiming at two years).

 - What is the extent of your contribution?
 For multi-authored papers, you must obtain the written permission of all your co-authors to include the paper in your thesis, and you must specify your individual contribution to each of the publications.
 The examiners need to assess your ability to perform independent research, and as stated above, your total contribution needs to constitute a substantial original contribution to knowledge.
 For each multi-authored paper, a copy of the Authorship Statement must be attached at the beginning of the paper.
 This statement needs to describe clearly the contributions made by you and by every other author, and must be signed by all authors.
+It is recommended strongly that you complete this statement for each publication and have it signed at the time of publication.
+There are several reasons for this: the publication and the relative contributions of each author will be fresh in their memory; you are still in contact with the other authors (this may not be the case a year or two later); and it will save you a potentially onerous task at the already busy time of thesis submission.

 - The thesis must be an integrated and coherent whole.
 It is not just a collection of papers.
 You need to consider your most important readers, the examiners.
 The thesis must include a critical introduction, a section which describes how all the publications are linked (possibly more than one such section), and a conclusion which provides a synthesis of all the material.
 The conclusion is important and needs to be of a very high standard.
 It is not just a summary of the thesis.
 This is your chance to really tell the examiners about the significance of your work, how it all fits together as a coherent body, how it demonstrates originality, and how it can lead to future research.